What Are Long-Term Goals? Examples and How to Set Them

 Visualize

-This article started with a question on how you see yourself in the coming years.
-As stated earlier, long-term goal setting starts with really visualizing the future and answering the question, “where do you want to go from here?”
+Long-term goal setting really does start with visualizing your ideal future and answering the question, “where do you want to go from here?”

-To do this, you have to learn how to see yourself in the coming years in a way that’s relevant to your dreams, goals, and basically, things and aspects in life that you want to achieve – this is the power of visualization.
+To do this, you have to learn how to see yourself in the coming years in a way that is relevant to your dreams, goals, and, basically, things and aspects in life that you want to achieve—this is the power of visualization.

 Visualization means creating mental images of what you desire in the future.
 From there, you can work backward and determine the necessary steps and the direction you need to take to turn your visualized images into reality.